ElektraInitiative/libelektra/doc/help/kdb-gen-highlevel.md

 Anything else that may be part of the header file is not considered public API and may be subject to change at any point in time.
 There is also no guarantee of full compatibility between Elektra version for the documented parts of the header, however, we try to have as little breaking changes as possible for the six parts listed above.

+The `.mount.sh` file is a shell script that can be used to mount the specification for the application.
+You can either use it as a basis for your own script, or wrap it in another script that correctly sets `APP_PATH` or `SPEC_FILE` (depending on your configuration).
+If the generated script happens to use the correct paths already, you can of course use it directly as well.

 For detailed information about the contents of the header file see [elektra-highlevel-gen(7)](elektra-highlevel-gen.md).